H. D. Woodson High School

 Howard Dilworth Woodson High School (known as H. D. Woodson High School, Howard D. Woodson High School, or Woodson High School) is a secondary school in Washington, D.C. that serves grades 9 through 12.
-It is located in the Northeast Boundary neighborhood, at the intersection of 55th and Eads Streets NE.
+It is located in the Northeast Boundary neighborhood, at the intersection of 540 55th Street.
 It is a part of the District of Columbia Public Schools and primarily serves students in Ward 7.
 The current principal is William Massey.

 History

 H. D. Woodson

-The school is named after Howard Dilworth Woodson (1877-1962).
-A graduate of the University of Pittsburgh, Woodson worked for the federal government as a civil/structural engineer for many years and became a civic leader in the Far Northeast/Deanwood neighborhood, campaigning for more resources for education, redevelopment, and utility services for the area.
+The school is named after Howard Dilworth Woodson (1877–1962).
+A graduate of the University of Pittsburgh, Woodson worked for the federal government as a civil and structural engineer for many years and became a civic leader in the Far Northeast/Deanwood neighborhood, campaigning for more resources for education, redevelopment, and utility services for the area.
 During that time, the District of Columbia did not have an elected government.
 Woodson frequently testified before U.S. congressional committees for D.C. oversight.

 Woodson advocated for a high school to be built in Deanwood in response to demands in the area for a local school.
 Since the Deanwood area had no neighborhood high school, students traveled to Eastern, Spingarn, or Anacostia high schools.